wspeirs/bloom_tech_ai/polars_chat_bot/NOTES.md

 # Setup/Install

-1. Scrape all the documentation from the site: https://docs.pola.rs/py-polars/html/reference/: `wget --convert-links -r -l 2 'https://docs.pola.rs/py-polars/html/reference/index.html'`
+1. Scrape all the documentation from the site: https://docs.pola.rs/py-polars/html/reference/:
+  * `wget --convert-links -r -l 2 'https://docs.pola.rs/py-polars/html/reference/index.html'`
 3. Install ollama: https://ollama.com/download
 4. Install llama3: `ollama pull llama3`
 5. Setup the model in Pinecone; need to match dimensions of embedding to whatever the library produces; 4096 in this case

-6.
+# Running Code
+1. `extract.py` - Reads all of the HTML files, and splits everything into chunks
+2.